luispmoraisc/async-loader-cdn/README.md

 # Important

-If you decide to use list parameter, you need to send a list that the struct:
+If you decide to use the list parameter, you need to send a list with this structure (contract):

 ```javascript
 const list = [